microsoft/VirtualClient/website/docs/workloads/sysbench-oltp/sysbench-oltp-profiles.md

 * **In-Memory**: The database size is just about the size of the memory/RAM on the system.
 Target CPU usage is about 80-90%, with a significant amount of disk
   I/O usage.

 A database scenario can be selected by denoting it in the profile.
 Note that the DatabaseScenario option is required in both the SysbenchOLTPServerExecutor and the SysbenchOLTPClientExecutor for the Balanced Scenario -- there is preparation needed on both the client and the server to configure the balanced scenario.
-For the
+For the In Memory scenario, it simply needs to be denoted on the SysbenchOLTPServerExecutor.

-In Memory scenario, it simply needs to be denoted on the SysbenchOLTPServerExecutor.
+It is highly recommended to use the default thread and record count values when utilizing one of these scenarios.
+For the Balanced Scenario, the default is 1 thread and 10^vCPU number of records.
+For the In Memory Scenario, the presets are listed below, under 'Profile Parameters'.

 ``` bash
 {